abkslm/abkslm/README.md

 <h1>Hey there!
 My name is Andrew Blakeslee Moore.</h1>

-<h2>I'm currently a Computer Science student at the University of San Francisco</h2>
+<h2>I'm currently a Computer Science & Biology student at the University of San Francisco</h2>

 <h3>It's nice to meet you!
 My pronouns are <a href="https://pronoun.is/he">he</a>/<a href="https://pronoun.is/they">they</a>. :man_technologist:</h3>